 Career interest: He plans to pursue a career that integrates the clinical duties of a primary care physician with his interests in public health and health policy to improve the care for patients in underserved communities.

 Research interest: Dr. Jamison is interested in developing interventions and programs that will improve STI and HIV prevention, particularly in the minority and underserved communities.

-Raymond Jean, MD, MA earned his undergraduate degree in engineering sciences at Harvard University.
-He went on to Washington University in St. Louis where he earned his medical degree and a Master of Arts.
-Dr. Jean is currently a general surgery resident at the Yale University School of Medicine.
+Raymond Jean, MD, MA, earned his undergraduate degree in engineering sciences at Harvard University.
+He went on to Washington University in St. Louis, where he earned his medical degree and a Master of Arts, as a part of the Doris Duke Charitable Foundation Clinical Research Fellowship.
+Dr. Jean is currently a general surgery resident at the Yale School of Medicine.

 Research Interests: Dr. Jean is interested in comparative effectiveness research.
-He aims to use large datasets and computational modeling to improve surgical outcomes and promote healthcare quality improvement.
+He aims to use large datasets and computational modeling to improve postoperative outcomes and promote surgical quality improvement.

 Stacey M. Kallem

-John McDougall, MD (VA Scholar) earned his undergraduate degree from Reed College in Portland, Oregon and his medical degree from the University of Washington.
-He completed internal medicine residency training at Dartmouth and is currently a rheumatology fellow at the Yale University School of Medicine.
+John McDougall, MD (VA Scholar), earned his undergraduate degree from Reed College in Portland, Oregon and his medical degree from the University of Washington.
+He completed internal medicine residency training at Dartmouth, and rheumatology fellowship at Yale.
+He is currently a first year fellow with the National Clinician Scholars Program.
 His non-academic interests include snow sports and fly-fishing.